Barbarella (film): Home media

 Despite frequently using the Barbarella: Queen of the Galaxy title and promotional art, home media releases of the film have been of the uncut 1968 version rather than the edited 1977 version.
 In 1994, the film's LaserDisc presented it in widescreen for the first time on home video.
 Reviewing this release for Video Watchdog, Tim Lucas noted that the film was presented with an incorrect aspect ratio of 2.47:1, resulting in the cropping of visual information that was present in the earlier pan and scan VHS releases, but noted that "many of Claude Renoir's 'psychedelia' images work on video only in this widescreen setting".

 Barbarella was released on DVD on 22 June 1999, and on Blu-ray in July 2012, with the 1968 theatrical trailer the disc's only bonus feature.
 According to Charles Taylor of The New York Times, home media releases of the film before the Blu-ray version were "murky".
 Chris Nashawaty of Entertainment Weekly, Sean Axmaker of Video Librarian and Glenn Erickson of DVD Talk called Barbarellas Blu-ray transfer "breathtaking", "superb-looking" and "really good", respectively.
 The film was released on 4K Ultra HD and Blu-ray on 28 November 2023 by Arrow Video.

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 75 reviews, with an average score of 6.2/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 64% based on 76 reviews, with an average score of 6.2/10.
 The website's critics consensus reads, "Unevenly paced and thoroughly cheesy, Barbarella is nonetheless full of humor, entertaining visuals, and Jane Fonda's sex appeal."
+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 13 critics, indicating "mixed or average" reviews.